 Rural and Urban Scholars in Community Health, established in 2009, further develops a pool of applicants for these two medical school tracks.

 The aim of RUSCH is to select and nurture students who show an interest in practicing medicine in rural and urban underserved areas of the state.
 Underrepresented or disadvantaged students from partner schools are encouraged to apply, as well as Native American applicants from schools in Wisconsin and surrounding states.
+Nearly one-third (32 percent) of recent incoming RUSCH student cohorts have self-identified as belonging to racial and ethnic groups that are defined as underrepresented-in-medicine (URM).

 The Rural and Urban Scholars in Community Health program spans two years and includes: